 4. Obstruct With Beautiful Landscaping

-In attempt to limit their time spent on a robbery, burglars like to avoid homes with elaborate landscaping.
-In designing the yard or pool area, consider planting thorny shrubs like holly, rose bushes or blackthorn.
+In an attempt to limit their time spent on a robbery, burglars like to avoid homes with elaborate landscaping.
+In designing the yard or pool area, consider planting thorny shrubs like holly, rose bushes, or blackthorn.
 Trees can also provide coverage for windows and doors to prevent burglars from scoping out valuables and planning an entry.
-Around the perimeter of the landscaping, lay down areas of pebbles, gravel or stones that make noise and slow down intruders.
+Around the perimeter of the landscaping, lay down areas of pebbles, gravel, or stones that make noise and slow down intruders.

 Technology That Brings Style and Safety Together

 Smart interior design adds not just beauty but also security to a home, enabling it to live up to the purpose it serves.
 The best security technology on the market today is making bulky, unsightly equipment a thing of the past.
 With the right technology, you can go more subtle than ever while getting advanced security features that keep a home safe.